~ By Nancy Settle-Murphy

 Tip: Set up your Web meeting in advance with questions and other content posted before the call.
 Be realistic about what kinds of conversations lend themselves to Web meetings.
 Allow sufficient time for keying in ideas and reviewing as a group.
 Consider whether you need two facilitators, one for the verbal exchanges and one to manage the meeting content.

-Tip: If used prior to a same-time meeting, allow at least three working days for people to enter the asynch meeting.
+Tip: If used prior to a same-time meeting, allow at least three working days for people to enter the asynchronous meeting.
 Limit the required time to no more than 10 to 15 minutes to increase the likelihood of participation.
 Carefully craft questions to ensure that they have the intended meaning so you get the types of responses you're looking for.
 When in doubt, test the wording with others before going live.

 Email is the most common method of communications among most teams, though not necessarily the most effective.
 This is especially true because email is improperly used too often.
 Email is best used for a virtual team to notify members about important news such as changes to meetings, relevant company news, important status updates, Web postings, or issues that require attention.